jayrdeaton/TrimBox/README.md

 # TrimBox

-Scan your Gmail inbox and find every mailing list you're subscribed to.
+Scan your Gmail inbox, find every mailing list you're subscribed to, and clean them up without leaving the app.

-TrimBox connects to Gmail with read-only metadata access, scans up to 10,000 messages for `List-Unsubscribe` headers, and surfaces every bulk sender, grouped, sorted, and with one-click unsubscribe links.
+TrimBox connects to Gmail, scans up to 10,000 messages for `List-Unsubscribe` headers, and surfaces every bulk sender, grouped and sorted, with one-click unsubscribe links.
+Select senders to archive or trash all their messages in bulk.
 No email content is ever read or stored.

 ## Features

-- **Gmail metadata scan** — reads only `From` and `List-Unsubscribe` headers; email body content never leaves Google's servers
+- **Gmail scan** — reads only `From` and `List-Unsubscribe` headers; email body content never leaves Google's servers
+- **Bulk archive / trash** — select senders and act on all their messages at once
 - **Real-time progress** — live SSE feed as messages are processed
 - **Flexible grouping** — group results by sender domain or exact address
 - **Unsubscribe links** — extracted directly from email headers, deduplicated, and ranked by recency